PatrickEifler/kickoff/learn/use.md

 4. Optionally run a Grunt build script to automate the optimization of your site
 5. Deploy your site.

-What follows is a general overview of each major part and how to use them.
+What follows is a general overview of each major part of Kickoff and how to use them.

 ### CSS